 2. Performance Goals

-A Performance Goal is sort of your school progress report, a miniature goal you set on your the path to your ultimate goal that let you know how you're getting along.
+A Performance Goal is like your school progress report, a miniature goal you set on the path to your ultimate goal that lets you know how you're getting along.

 3. Outcome Goals

 Finally, the desired end point on your goal setting journey.
 Every part of your goal setting process is geared towards the outcome goal.